daniyalshah/csci3055u-project-template/README.md

 * **File Name**: The program file name should exacctly match the object name, when saving a file, save it using the object name and remember that scala is case sensistive, so be careful!
 * **Processing of main()**: a main() method is required in every scala program because just like java, the processing starts there.

+### Data types:
+If you're not familiar with Java data types, you can find them a whole list [here](https://confluence.atlassian.com/bitbucketserver/markdown-syntax-guide-776639995.html)

 ### Lets learn with code!

 #### Comments & Simple Hello World Printer